 The B1/B2 visa classifications may be used by scholars who plan to pay short visits to one (or several campuses) in the United States.
 It is not intended for use by a scholar accepting any type of formal academic appointment for a term or longer.
 B visitors can receive academic appointments at Cornell but cannot receive any salary or compensation for services.
 Reimbursement for expenses are allowed.
 Honoraria are also allowed, as long as the visit to Cornell is not longer than 9 days, and the visitor has not accepted honoraria from more than five institutions or organizations within a six-month period.

 Visitors from some countries can enter the United States without securing a visa from a US Consulate.
-These visitors may request WB (waiver business) or WT (waiver tourist) status upon entry to the US.
-Both the WB and WT are limited to 3 months with no extensions or change of status possible.
+Application is made through ESTA (Electronic System for Travel Authorization) and must be made at least 72 hours in advance.
+Both the WB/WT are limited to 3 months with no extensions or change of status possible.
 If the visit will be longer than 3 months, the visitor should obtain the B1/B2 visa stamp, or consider another visa classification.
-WB and WT visitors are also eligible for reimbursement of expenses.
+WB/WT visitors are also eligible for reimbursement of expenses.
 Tehy are also eligible for honoraria payments, as long as the visit to Cornell is not longer than 9 days, and the visitor has not accepted honoraria from more than five institutions or organizations within a six-month period.

-B visitors are not required to check in with the ISSO.
-As they are not eligible for payments, Form I-9 is also not required.
+B1/B2 and WB/WT visitors are not required to check in with the ISSO.
+As they are not eligible for payments, Form I-9 is also not appropriate.

 A person requesting a B visa should present a letter of invitation from Cornell to the US Consul.
 The letter must state the purpose of the visit and make it clear that no salary or compensation for services will be made by Cornell.
 It can refer to offers of reimbursement and/or honoraria, if the individual's visit will meet honoraria guidelines described above.
 It is at the American Consul's discretion to grant any visa.